msomanathan/data512/project/README.md

-# Homework 1
+# Project
-The goal of this homework is to collect user page views data of several dinosaur pages in Wikipedia, and analyze the pages that are visited most often.
-In addition, we also analyze the pages least popular.
-The data is a time series from January 2015 to September 2022.
+The goal of this project is to answer the research question: How did masking policies change the progression of confirmed COVID-19 cases from February 1, 2020 through October 1, 2021?

 ## Data source
-- The list of dinosaur articles is available in the file `dinosaur_articles.csv`.
-This was obtained from https://docs.google.com/spreadsheets/d/1zfBNKsuWOFVFTOGK8qnTr2DmHkYK4mAACBKk1sHLt_k/edit?usp=sharing.
-- The source data for Wikipedia pages is from the REST API documented in https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews.
-The API usage license and terms are available in https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions.
+The following 3 datasets were downloaded to acquire the raw data for COVID-19 confirmed cases in the US for all counties:
+- `confirmed_cases.csv`: https://www.kaggle.com/datasets/antgoldbloom/covid19-data-from-john-hopkins-university.
+This dataset has the cumulative confirmed COVID-19 cases for each US county from Feb 2020 to Oct 2021.
+- `mask_mandates.csv`: https://data.cdc.gov/Policy-Surveillance/U-S-State-and-Territorial-Public-Mask-Mandates-Fro/62d6-pm5i.
+This dataset tells whether mask mandate was in effect for any given day for each US county from Feb 2020 to Oct 2021.
+There are days where this data was missing, and these were assumed to be no mask mandate in effect.
+- `mask_usage.csv`: https://github.com/nytimes/covid-19-data/tree/master/mask-use.
+This dataset provides the percentage of the population that complied with mask mandate policies for every US county.

 ## Code
-The code is provided in the notebook `article_pageviews.ipynb`.
+The code is provided in the notebook `project.ipynb`.

-## Output files
+## Visualization
-The code generates the following output files:
-- `dino_monthly_desktop_201501-202209.json`, which is monthly page views on desktop
-- `dino_monthly_mobile_201501-202209.json`, which is monthly page views on mobile
-- `dino_monthly_cumulative_201501-202209.json`, which is monthly page views on desktop and mobile combined
-- `MaximumAndMinimumAverage.png`, which is the plot for max and min viewed articles by access type
-- `top10.png`, which is the plot for top 10 viewed articles by access type
-- `fewest10.png`, which is the plot for fewest 10 viewed articles by access type
+The visualization of the COVID-19 case data is found in:
+- `visualization.png`, which plots a time series of both the infection rate, and the actual infections on any given date.
+Furthermore, the plot highlights the time period where mask mandate was in effect.